thecdil/mancini_source/docs/ruby.md

 On Mac, if you get an error "Operation not permitted" when you run the rake command, follow these instructions to change permissions: <https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/>

+If you've just copied the repository, you need to run `bundle install` in order for the rake commands to work.

 ## Generate annotations.csv

 `rake annotations` will pull all annotations created in the xml files with the <ref> element, adding the values of their `xml:id` and `style` attributes to `_data/annotations.csv`.